on July 4th, 2014

 - ASK FOR REFERENCES: Any basement waterproofing company that has been in the business for a while will have plenty of satisfied customers who are willing to tell others about how happy they were with the work that was done for them.

 - ASK FOR EXAMPLES OF THEIR WORK: A waterproofing company worth its salt will be able to showcase examples of its best work for new potential clients.
 If sample photos aren’t available, ask the contractor for addresses of local basements they have worked on.
-You can check out our photo gallery on the website.
+You can check out our case studies and testimonies on the website.

 - CHECK WITH THE BETTER BUSINESS BUREAU: Even small basement waterproofing companies should be members of the BBB in good standing.
 It’s a simple matter to do a quick Internet search for information about companies you are looking at, or call the Better Business Bureau to find out if they are trustworthy.